Defending a claim tactically

 Our client resigned from his employer, a financial services company.
 The company then sued him for not repaying a loan that the company had made to him several years previously.
 Our client had numerous issues to raise in his defence.

-The ex-employer had an ulterior motive of taking up our client’s time to prevent him succeeding in his new role.
+Ultimately we resolved the dispute in our client’s favour, without the use of the courts.
+This saved our client costs.
+We also discovered that the ex-employer had brought the claim with the ulterior motive of taking up our client’s time to prevent him succeeding in his new role.

 Litigating only on the issues in dispute

 We focused exclusively on this point.
 We used the court’s rules to request specific information on the business he had achieved against this target.
 At first, his ex-employer tired to ignore this question, and later provided irrelevant answers.